poliquinp/custom-facebook-feed/README.txt

 == Changelog ==
 = 2.12.1 =
+* Fix: Fixed an issue with post date timezones due to changes in the WordPress 5.3 update
 * Fix: Fixed a rare issue where a JavaScript error would occur in the WordPress admin if a Facebook account was manually connected and the Page ID used was the full URL
 * Fix: Fixed a JavaScript error in the admin when using older web browsers
 * Tweak: Improved the manual account connection process